 Everboarding happens today in many companies.
 The issue is that it can be haphazard, manual and expensive.
 Like with software, the first step is to turn those one-off messages, videos and screenshots, into reusable components.
 A good way of organizing these steps is into modules that are mapped to features or workflows, so that new product releases can be easily added.

 Modules can be organized into playbooks that map to the most common set of use cases or verticals.
+Product automation can even expose these modules to the end user, so they can dynamically choose their own adventure.
 So long as a CSM can identify the customer’s use cases, they should be able to pick the right template to start with.